Axiomatic-AI/ax-mcp/axiomatic_mcp/servers/pic/README.md

 **Parameters:**

-- `code_path` (Path, required): Path to the Python file containing the circuit code.
+- `code_path` (str, required): Path to the Python file containing the circuit code.
-- `statements_path` (Path, required): Path to the JSON file containing the circuit statements.
+- `statements_path` (str, required): Path to the JSON file containing the circuit statements.

 **Outputs:**